manhecht/manhecht.github.io/README.md

 6. Click Save
 7. Your site will be published at `https://manhecht.github.io/portfolio/`

-### Connecting Your Custom Domain (manuelhecht.com) from phpfriends

-To connect your existing domain hosted at phpfriends to GitHub Pages:
+### Automatic Deployment to phpfriends Webserver

+This repository is configured to automatically deploy to your phpfriends webserver whenever changes are pushed to the main branch.
+This is done using GitHub Actions and FTP deployment.

+#### Setup Instructions

+1. **Configure GitHub Repository Secrets:**
-1. **In your GitHub repository:**
+   - Go to your GitHub repository
-   - Go to Settings > Pages
+   - Navigate to Settings > Secrets and variables > Actions
-   - Under "Custom domain", enter `manuelhecht.com`
-   - Check "Enforce HTTPS" (recommended)
-   - Save the settings
+   - Add the following secrets:

-2. **In your phpfriends DNS settings:**
+     - `FTP_SERVER`: Your phpfriends FTP server address (e.g., `ftp.phpfriends.at`)
+     - `FTP_USERNAME`: Your phpfriends FTP username
+     - `FTP_PASSWORD`: Your phpfriends FTP password

+2. **How It Works:**
+   - When you push changes to the main branch, GitHub Actions will automatically:
+     - Checkout your repository
-   - Log in to your phpfriends control panel
+     - Upload all files to your phpfriends webserver via FTP
-   - Navigate to the DNS management section for manuelhecht.com
-   - Add the following DNS records:

-     **Option 1: Apex domain (manuelhecht.com)**
-     Add these A records pointing to GitHub Pages' IP addresses:
-     ```
-     A    @    185.199.108.153
-     A    @    185.199.109.153
-     A    @    185.199.110.153
-     A    @    185.199.111.153
-     ```

-     **Option 2: With www subdomain (www.manuelhecht.com)**
-     Add a CNAME record:
-     ```
-     CNAME    www    username.github.io.
-     ```
-     (Replace 'username' with your GitHub username)

-3. **Wait for DNS propagation:**
-   - DNS changes can take up to 24-48 hours to fully propagate
+     - Exclude unnecessary files like .git directories and node_modules

+3. **Deployment Status:**
-   - You can check propagation using tools like [dnschecker.org](https://dnschecker.org)
+   - You can check the status of deployments in the "Actions" tab of your GitHub repository

-4. **Verify your domain:**
-   - GitHub will automatically verify your domain once DNS is properly configured
-   - A green checkmark will appear in the GitHub Pages settings when successful
+   - Each deployment will show logs and any errors that occurred

+4. **Customizing Deployment:**
+   - The deployment configuration is in `.github/workflows/deploy.yml`
+   - You can modify this file to change deployment settings, such as:
+     - Which files to exclude from deployment
+     - Which directory on the server to deploy to
+     - Additional steps before or after deployment

+This setup ensures that your website at manuelhecht.com is always up-to-date with the latest changes in your repository.

 ## License